Cruise Advice For the Best Palermo Port Experience

 Lido Valdesi:

 This is one of the most popular and well-organized beach clubs in Mondello.
-Sunbeds and umbrellas usually cost around €25–€30 per pair, which makes it a solid mid-range option.
-The facilities are clean and easy to use, with showers and lockers available, so it’s a reliable choice for a relaxed and hassle-free beach day.
+Sunbeds, umbrellas, showers, and umbrellas are all available here, which makes it a good choice for amenities.
+The facilities are clean and easy to use, so it’s a reliable choice for a relaxed and hassle-free beach day.

 Albaria Windsurf – Surf & Sup Center: